mebusy/notes/dev_notes/RL_DavidSilver.md

 ## Model

  - A model predicts what the environment will do next
- - Transitions:  𝑃 predicts the next state
+ - Transitions:  P predicts the next state
- - Rewards: 𝓡 predicts the next (immediate) reward, e.g.
+ - Rewards: R predicts the next (immediate) reward, e.g.
  - Model is not necessary.

 ## Categorizing RL agents 1